luuleitner/deepMTJ/README.md

 ```
 @inproceedings{LeitnerJarolim2020,
    title={Automatic Tracking of the Muscle Tendon Junction in Healthy and Impaired Subjects using Deep Learning},
-   author = {Christoph Leitner and Robert Jarolim and Andreas Konrad and Annika Kruse and Markus Tilp and Christian Baumgartner},
+   author={Christoph Leitner and Robert Jarolim and Andreas Konrad and Annika Kruse and Markus Tilp and Christian Baumgartner},
-   journal={Proceedings of the 42nd Conferences of the IEEE Engineering in Medicine and Biology Society},
+   booktitle={in Proc.
+42nd Conferences of the IEEE Engineering in Medicine and Biology Society},
+   venue={Montreal, Canada},
+   publisher={IEEE},
+   month=july,
    year={2020}
-   publisher={IEEE},
-   location= {Montreal},
 }
 ```